-RFPs have become part of a structured, annual process for many travel managers, while others only open discussions with suppliers as needed.
+Requests for Proposals (RFPs) have become part of a structured, annual process for many travel managers, while others only open discussions with suppliers as needed.
 While an RFP can be built for most services, this blog will focus on what you need to build an RFP for corporate travel services (e.g., hotel RFPs).

-RFP stands for ‘request for proposal’ and is a business document that announces a project, describes it, and solicits bids from qualified contractors to complete it.
+A request for proposal is a business document that announces a project, describes it, and solicits bids from qualified contractors to complete it.
 In some cases, RFPs are completed to re-negotiate rates with existing suppliers.
-Other times, they’re done when a new supplier has been identified as a potential fit for the organization’s corporate travel program.
+Other times, they’re created when a new supplier has been identified as a potential fit for the organization’s corporate travel program.

-- Your organization is displeased with service or rates from existing preferred suppliers and want to explore other options to move your business to different travel suppliers.
+- Your organization is displeased with service or rates from existing preferred suppliers and you want to explore other options and move your business to different travel suppliers.

 - Traveler satisfaction scores are dropping and your travelers are choosing to deviate from your program due to dissatisfaction with your current travel suppliers.